dbca-wa/wastd/docs/index.rst

 Overview
 ========

-WAStD is a data clearinghouse for:
+WAStD / TSC is a data warehouse for:

 * Turtle strandings in WA, as reported to the Department of Biodiversity, Conservation and Attractions, WA.
 * Dugong and sea snake strandings in WA.
 * Turtle track observations, taken at sunrise after nesting (can involve nests, predation, nest tags, temperature loggers, egg excavation and hatchling measurements).
 * Temperature logger asset management.
-* Threatened Species and Communities of WA: occurrence, conservation status, management plans.
+* Threatened Species and Communities of WA: occurrences, conservation status, management plans.

 WAStD is built scalable enough to accommodate other, related, data: